0cjs/sedoc/docker/security.md

 Leveraging Docker for Root Access
 ---------------------------------

-On most systems there is a `docker` group with access to the Docker daemon socket.
-Anybody in this group should also be explictly allowed to sudo to a root shell.
-If they can't, they can leverage their implict access via:
+On many systems the Docker daemon socket is owned by group `docker` and group members have write access to the socket.
+It's tempting to add users to this group so they need not `sudo docker`; don't do this!

+Anybody with access to the Docker daemon socket can easily leverage this for root access on the host using the technique below.
+Thus, if you're giving someone this access, make it explicit and clear by putting them in the `sudo` group instead.

     #   On the host, start a Docker container with a root shell
     #   that has access to all files on the host.